dtapgaming/FS25-Fill-Type-Texture-Maker-Python/README.md

 Saying "No" will keep your current Python setup untouched

-🖼️ SHORTCUTS & ICONS
+## 🖼️ SHORTCUTS & ICONS

 A shortcut to the C:\diffusemakerPython folder will be placed on your Desktop (optional)

-The launch_texture_tool.bat file and the folder shortcut will both be assigned the icon: diffusemakerPython\dmpIcon.png
+The folder shortcut will be assigned the icon: diffusemakerPython\FS25FTTMP.ico

 The installer .exe itself will also use this icon

-🎉 THAT’S IT!
+## 🎉 THAT’S IT!

 Keep adding new textures to input\ and double-click launch_texture_tool.bat to convert them.